Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/lantern-event-streaming.md

 ### Amplitude setup

-1. In Amplitude, navigate to **Data Destinations**, then find **Lantern - Event Stream**.
+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
+2. In the Event Streaming section, click **Lantern**.
-2. Enter a sync name, then click **Create Sync**.
+3. Enter a sync name, then click **Create Sync**.
-3. Toggle Status to **Enabled**.
+4. Toggle Status to **Enabled**.
-4. Enter your Lantern Webhook ID.
+5. Enter your Lantern Webhook ID.
-5. Toggle the Send events filter to select the events to send.
+6. Toggle the Send events filter to select the events to send.
 You can send all events, but Amplitude recommends choosing the most important ones.
-6. Use the Event Properties filter to select which event properties you want to send.
+7. Use the Event Properties filter to select which event properties you want to send.
-7. When finished, save the destination.
+8. When finished, save the destination.